ClickHouse/ClickHouse/benchmark/README.md

 If you select "Cold Run" or "Hot Run", the aggregation across the queries is performed in the following way:

-1. For Cold Run, the first run for every query is selected.
+1. The first run for every query is selected for Cold Run.
 For Hot Run, the minimum from 2nd and 3rd run time is selected, if both runs are successful, or null if some were unsuccessful.

 By default, the "Hot Run" metric is selected, because it's not always possible to obtain a cold runtime for managed services, while for on-premise a quite slow EBS volume is used by default which makes the comparison slightly less interesting.